Florence by First Class Rail

 On arrival at Milan’s imposing art-deco station change trains and join the flagship Eurostar Italia Frecciarossa (Red Arrow) service to Florence.
 Sit back and watch the world go by or simply revel in the romanticism of rail travel across Europe.

-On arrival at Firenze Santa Maria Novella station stroll to the stylish Hotel Santa Maria Novella (4-star) just 400 yards from the station and your hotel for the next four nights.
+On arrival at Firenze Santa Maria Novella station stroll to the stylish Hotel Glance (4-star) just 450 metres from the station and your hotel for the next four nights.

 Days 3, 4 and 5 – Florence